-Strand Topic North Carolina State Standard Mystery Science Unit Mystery Science Grade Mystery Science Lessons Life Structures K.L.1.1 Compare different types of the same animal (i.e. different types of dogs, different types of cats, etc.) to determine individual differences within a particular type of animal.
-Plant & Animal Superpowers Grade 1 Lesson 1: Why do birds have beaks?
-Lesson 2, Read Along: Why do baby ducks follow their mother?
-Lesson 3: Why are polar bears white?
-Science & Functions of Living Organisms Mini-lessons Mini-lesson: Why are butterflies so colorful?
+Strand Topic North Carolina State Standard Mystery Science Unit Mystery Science Grade Mystery Science Lessons K.L.1.1 Compare different types of the same animal (i.e. different types of cats, etc.) to Plant & Animal Superpowers Grade 1 Lesson 2: Why do birds have beaks?
+Lesson 3, Read Along: Why do baby ducks follow their mother?
+Lesson 4: Why are polar bears white?
+Life Science Mini-lessons Mini-lesson: Why are butterflies so colorful?
 Mini-lesson: What is the biggest spider in the world?
+Mini-lesson: Why do owls say "hoo"?
 K.L.1.2 Compare characteristics of living and nonliving things in terms of their structure, growth, changes, movement, and basic needs.
-Plant & Animal Superpowers Grade 1 Lesson 5: Why don't trees blow down in the wind?
-Lesson 6, Read Along: What do sunflowers do when you're not looking?
+Plant & Animal Superpowers Grade 1 Lesson 6: Why don't trees blow down in the wind?
+Lesson 7, Read Along: What do sunflowers do when you're not looking?
 K.E.1.1 Infer that change is something that happens to many things in the environment based on observations made using one or more of their senses.
-North Carolina specific standard Earth & Earth Systems, Structures K.E.1.2 Summarize daily weather conditions noting changes that occur from day to day and throughout the year.
+North Carolina specific standard Earth & Space Earth Systems, Structures & K.E.1.2 Summarize daily weather conditions noting changes that occur from day to day and throughout the year.
 Wild Weather Grade K Lesson 1, Read-Along: How can you get ready for a big storm?
 Lesson 2: Have you ever watched a storm?
-Lesson 3: How many different kinds of weather are Science & Processes K.E.1.3 Compare weather patterns that occur from season to season.
+Lesson 3: How many different kinds of weather are there?
+Science Processes K.E.1.3 Compare weather patterns that occur from season to season.
 Circle of Seasons Grade K Lesson 1, Read-Along: How do you know what to wear for the weather?
 Lesson 2: What would the weather be like on your birthday?
 Lesson 3: Why do birds lay eggs in the spring?

-^{} Indicates a Mini-lesson with an included hands-on STEAM activity from Mystery Science.
+\\ Indicates a Mini-lesson with an included hands-on STEAM activity from Mystery Science.